-A Croatian wedding (called “vjenčanje“) is a 24-hour party, which includes enjoying good traditional food and drinks, chit-chatting, celebrating, and dancing until past dawn.
+A Croatian wedding (called “vjenčanje“) is a 24-hour party, which includes enjoying good traditional food and drinks, chit-chatting, celebrating, and dancing past dawn.
 The wedding party usually takes place in a fancy restaurant in the city or at a resort surrounded by beautiful nature.

 Some Croatians organize the wedding ceremony to include all the traditional practices.
 Others are more fashionable, so they like to leave out traditional parts and just prepare a crazy party.
 No matter which type of wedding you are invited to, it is always fun to attend a Croatian wedding.

-If you are invited to a Croatian wedding, it is important to be prepared for the party, traditions and rituals.
+If you are invited to a Croatian wedding, it is important to be prepared for the party, traditions, and rituals.
 And thus begins our guide on how to attend a Croatian wedding!

 A typical Croatian wedding gathers approximately 70 to 300 people.
 So, as you can see, weddings are usually quite big here.
-The bride and the groom usually invite their families, a wide circle of relatives, all of their closest friends and sometimes even their work colleagues.
+The bride and the groom usually invite their families, a wide circle of relatives, all of their closest friends, and sometimes even their work colleagues.

 Inviting your relatives can sometimes be tricky.
 If you invite one, you have to invite all of them.
 Otherwise, one might be offended.
 Croatians take weddings very seriously and nobody wants to be left out of the party!
 [Read: How to get married in Croatia]

 A kuma helps the bride with all the wedding preparations before the ceremony.
 On the wedding day, she helps the bride get dressed and keeps up positivity and happiness throughout the whole day.